 We recognize that our products and services interact directly with climate risks.
 In response to this, we are continually researching and developing ways to provide more sustainable products to our customers.
 One example of this is through research conducted at our roof farm, which enables research into the resiliency of different roofing materials to the effects of our changing climate.
 We partnered with the Insurance Institute for Business & Home Safety (IBHS) through a first-of-its-kind national study that will support researchers over the next 25 years in identifying the effects of aging on residential roofing materials, with the goal of expanding residential roof longevity and durability, which will ultimately help customers mitigate risks.
-The study will determine how Midwest weather affects different brands of roofing material, using a dozen scientifically instrumented roof structures built on a bare patch of ground at AmFam Group's headquarters in Madison, WI.
+The study will determine how Midwest weather affects different brands of roofing material, using a dozen scientifically instrumented roof structures built on a bare patch of ground at AmFam's headquarters in Madison, WI.
 This is a part of a larger, on-going study driven by IBHS and other participating member companies.
-The group will continue to invest in research that takes the issue of climate risk into consideration, in a similar approach to other potential drivers of risk and return in our products and investment portfolio.
+AmFam will continue to invest in research that takes the issue of climate risk into consideration, in a similar approach to other potential drivers of risk and return in our products and investment portfolio.

-The activities of our corporate responsibility plan aligns directly with our company's strategic plan through customer focused environmental sustainability efforts.
-Our operational strategy for our operations has been influenced by climate-related risks and opportunities, which includes a plan to reduce greenhouse gas emissions by utilizing carbon/ GHG data to inform our path to net zero.
-The Sustainability and Climate Action Strategic Plan utilizes our 2012-19 GHG emissions data to direct our environmental action planning and execution through 2030.
+The activities of our Sustainable Business Framework align directly with our company's strategic plan through customer-focused environmental sustainability efforts.
+Our strategy for our operations has been influenced by climate-related risks and opportunities, which includes a plan to reduce greenhouse gas emissions by utilizing carbon/GHG data to inform our path to net zero.
+From 2019-2023 the collection of greenhouse gas emissions data from all AmFam operating companies has directed our environmental action planning and execution for our 2030 and 2040 goals.